 - 1. Provide an orderly, safe and nurturing learning environment conducive to student learning. - 2.
 Use multiple sources of information in determining the strengths and needs of the school and of individual students. - 3.
 Establish school goals and student achievement standards based on an annual comprehensive needs assessment. - 4.
 Educate students according to individual levels of comprehension and subject mastery based on regular assessments. - 5.
 Provide frequent and ongoing feedback to parents on how the student is progressing academically in formats that are easily accessed and understood. - 6.
 Utilize content-rich, efficient curriculum and research-based instructional methodologies to ensure that every student has the opportunity to achieve academic success. - 7.
 Assist students in their efforts to become student scholars by providing an academically rigorous liberal arts program that prepares them for advanced study at the high school level. - 8.
 Ensure that educational services are provided by highly effective teachers and paraprofessionals. - 9.
 Prepare students to be good citizens and confident participants in their communities. - 10.
 Help students resolve conflicts or behavior challenges in a positive, non-threatening way. - 11.
 Encourage parent participation in school improvement, program awareness and activities, and student achievement.
 Build the capacity of parents to help their children achieve high standards.

-12. Share assessment and evaluation data with parents s and the community.
-Carolyn Sharette, Executive Director Megan Davis, K-3 Director Angela Lawrence, 4-6 Director Emily Peery, Administrative Director
+12. Share assessment and evaluation data with parents and the community.
+Carolyn Sharette, Executive Director Michelle Mulcahy, School Director

 Appendix B: Student Compact

 STUDENTS AGREE TO: